Uber Is Trying To Improve How Five-Star Ratings Impact Drivers

 But starting today, Uber is rolling out a new interface aimed at preventing experiences that are outside the driver's control, such as software glitches or traffic, from impacting their overall rating.

 If a passenger gives a driver a rating of four or fewer stars, the app will prompt the passenger to say what they didn't like about their ride.
-If the reason they choose wasn't the drivers fault, the low rating won't be counted toward the driver's overall score.
+If the reason they choose wasn't the driver's fault, the low rating won't be counted toward the driver's overall score.

 The update is part of Uber's 180 Days of Change, a project dedicated to improving the Uber experience for drivers.
 The campaign kicked off in June with the news that Uber passengers would be able to tip their drivers through the app for the first time.
 Today's announcement comes with a host of other updates, including a phone hotline for drivers that's now available 24/7 and the ability for drivers to correct their own fares in case of an error.